 Queer River was initiated by James in 2020 as a way of exploring the relationship between the following:

-- LGBT+ people’s experiences of rivers
+- LGBT+ people’s experiences of rivers and other wetland environments

 - Queer perspectives on Climate Justice

 - The impact of the climate and ecological crisis on river ecosystems and communities